karelvrabeckv/Airport/README.md

 # Airport
-An OpenGL application for all aircraft lovers.
+An OpenGL game for all aircraft lovers.